MMunibas/PhysNet2/README.md

 # PhysNet Model version 2

-PhysNet program package for training of the PhysNet model and application in ASE and PyCHARMM
+PhysNet program package for training of the PhysNet model and application in ASE and PyCHARMM.

 ## PhysNet Trainer